FredericJacobs/ITP-Project---Secure-Airport-Tower/Innovation/API.md

 [Base API](http://itp.fredericjacobs.com:28017/towerDB/positions/)

-The base API returns every single plane position available in the map.
+The base API returns every single plane position available in the map in a JSON format.
 The Tower is updating the positions every second because it would send way to many requests if it had to process every since position update.
 To keep the tower responsive we are only updating it every second.

 Special requests :
 - Limit, only a certain number of elements will be returned : BaseAPI/?limit=10